Living in Manchester vs Living in London

 - Affordability and budget: It’s important to choose a place to live that is affordable and fits within your budget.
 When looking at rental prices, make sure to factor in additional costs such as your bills and insurance to calculate exactly how much your outgoings will be per month.
 Like anything in life, make sure to shop around!
 Look at different areas of London or Manchester and compare their prices to find a location that suits both your needs and your bank balance.

 - Safety: To get a sense of how safe a neighbourhood is, look at the crime statistics of the neighbourhood and ask locals what they think of the area.
 Ask yourself if you’d feel comfortable leaving your home unattended and how safe you’d feel walking home at night.
+At UNCLE, we take our resident security seriously to help minimise any risks in all of our locations across the UK.

 - Job opportunities: Look at the job market in the area and its potential for career development, especially if you’re looking to find a new job when moving to the city.
+Salaries are often higher in London - but so is the cost of living.

 - Transport links: Look into the transport options available in the area, including public transport and walkability.
 If you’re looking to commute to work every day, how long will your journey take?
 While a good work-life balance is important, you won’t want to be too far away from the office if it means getting up at the crack of dawn every day!